AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 WANT TO PLAN AHEAD?

-lease Note: Registration will not be open for January until Thursday, December 7th.
-We cannot accommodate early registration but want to help you map out the dates if you were interested in possibly team leading this January.
+Please Note: Registration will not be open for February until January.
+We cannot accommodate early registration but want to help you map out the dates if you were interested in possibly team leading this February.

 (All scheduled screening dates are subject to change.)